Sir George Stokes, 1st Baronet

 Stokes was made a baronet by the British monarch in 1889.
-In 1893 he received the Royal Society's Copley Medal, then the most prestigious scientific prize in the world, "for his researches and discoveries in physical science".
-He represented Cambridge University in the British House of Commons from 1887 to 1892, sitting as a Conservative.
-Stokes also served as president of the Royal Society from 1885 to 1890 and was briefly the Master of Pembroke College, Cambridge.
+In 1893, he received the Royal Society's Copley Medal "for his researches and discoveries in physical science".
+He represented Cambridge University in the House of Commons from 1887 to 1892, sitting as a Conservative.
+He also served as President of the Royal Society from 1885 to 1890, and was briefly Master of Pembroke College, Cambridge.
+Stokes's extensive correspondence and his work as Secretary of the Royal Society has led him to be referred to as a gatekeeper of Victorian science, with his contributions surpassing his own published papers.

 Biography

-George Stokes was the youngest son of the Reverend Gabriel Stokes (died 1834), a clergyman in the Church of Ireland who served as rector of Skreen in County Sligo, and his wife Elizabeth Haughton, daughter of the Reverend John Haughton.
-Stokes' home life was strongly influenced by his father's evangelical Protestantism: three of his brothers entered the Church, of whom the most eminent was John Whitley Stokes, Archdeacon of Armagh.
+George Gabriel Stokes was born on 13 August 1819 in Skreen, Ireland, the youngest son of the Reverend Gabriel Stokes (died 1834), a clergyman in the Church of Ireland who served as Rector of Skreen, and Elizabeth Haughton, daughter of the Reverend John Haughton.
+His home life was strongly influenced by his father's evangelical Protestantism; three of his brothers entered the Church, of whom the most eminent was John Stokes, who became Archdeacon of Armagh.
+Alongside a lifelong commitment to his Protestant faith, his childhood in Skreen had a strong influence on his later decision to pursue fluid dynamics as a research area.
+His daughter, Isabella Humphreys, wrote that her father "told me that he was nearly carried away by one of these great waves when bathing as a boy off the coast of Sligo, and this first attracted his attention to waves".

 John and George were always close, and George lived with John while attending school in Dublin.
-Of all his family he was closest to his sister Elizabeth.
+Of all his family, he was closest to his sister, Elizabeth.
 Their mother was remembered in the family as "beautiful but very stern".
-After attending schools in Skreen, Dublin and Bristol, in 1837 Stokes matriculated at Pembroke College, Cambridge.
-Four years later he graduated as senior wrangler and first Smith's prizeman, achievements that earned him election as a fellow of the college.
+In 1837, after attending schools in Skreen, Dublin, and Bristol, Stokes matriculated at Pembroke College, Cambridge.
+In 1841, he graduated as Senior Wrangler and Smith's Prizeman, achievements that earned him election as a Fellow of the College that year.

-In accordance with the college statutes, Stokes had to resign the fellowship when he married in 1857.
-Twelve years later, under new statutes, he was re-elected to the fellowship and he retained that place until 1902, when on the day before his 83rd birthday, he was elected as the college's Master.
-Stokes did not hold that position for long, for he died at Cambridge on 1 February the following year, and was buried in the Mill Road cemetery.
+In accordance with the college statutes, Stokes had to resign from his fellowship when he married in 1857.
+Twelve years later, under new statutes, he was re-elected to the fellowship and retained that place until 1902, when he was elected Master of Pembroke College.
+He died the following year on 1 February at the age of 83, and was buried at Mill Road Cemetery in Cambridge.
 There is also a memorial to him in the north aisle at Westminster Abbey.